 Be at a distance from your community.
 Sure, when all runs smoothly it is easy to be under the spotlight; but when hard times come, it is kind of difficult not to get frustrated when someone complains or even insults you.

-Relax.No one is blaming you for anything that happens in ether.
+Relax.No one is blaming you for anything that happens in the ether.
 If an angry customer is criticizing your company, you should be able to cope with them and quiet the situation down.
 Never start fighting online (nor offline), and keep things under control.
 Besides, it’s just the Internet, and the community is not

-No one is blaming you for anything that happens in ether.
+No one is blaming you for anything that happens in the ether.
 If an angry customer is criticizing your company, you should be able to cope with them and quiet the situation down.
 Never start fighting online (nor offline), and keep things under control.
 Besides, it’s just the Internet, and the community is not YOURS.

 What about you?
 What is your social media strategy?
 How do you manage your company’s community?
 Tell us all about it in the comments below.